bartmika/stockyard/README.md

 	}

 	////
-	//// List all our entites.
+	//// List all our entities.
 	////

 	// Generate the filter that you want to sort by.